129emma/react-native-practice/STUDY NOTE.md

 Important: ALWAYS check the docs (e.g. on the Github repo page) of the library you're using!
 You definitely have to ensure that no additional steps are required!

+## why use StyleSheet
+- It validates the styles.
+- it "sends them to the native code" more efficiently
+- it can be used in everywhere